What Are The 9 Tapping Points?

 The premise of EFT is based on the same energy meridians used in traditional acupuncture.
 However, instead of using needles, we use our fingertips to stimulate these pathways.

 Precision isn't about hitting a target the size of a pinhead, but being in the right general area makes a difference.
-When you tap on these specific points, you help clear blockages in the body's energy system, allowing emotions to process and release more effectively.
+When you tap on these specific points, you help clear blockages in the body's energy system.
+This allows emotions to process and release more effectively.

 Let’s break down the sequence.